 Today is February 15 and the Navigate the Chaos question to consider is “how often are you engaging in destructive goal behavior?”
-While almost every successful person has set goals to work towards; rest assured there are also those who have engaged in achieving a goal at all costs – even their own life.
+Navigating the chaos and practicing the art of living well will require you to have a relationship with translating one dream after another into reality.
+While almost every successful person has set goals to work towards; rest assured there are also those who have engaged in achieving a goal at all costs-even their own life.
+As the adage goes “some people create their own storms then get upset when it rains.”
+Consider today’s reflection on navigating the chaos and practicing the art of living well an example of what not to do.
 Mountain climbers and Russian author Fyodor Dostoyevsky have this trait in common.

-As D. Christopher Kayes noted in Destructive Goal Pursuit, reaching the summit was no longer just a really big project outside them that they wanted to achieve…it was their main source of social identity.
-And so the idea that much uncertainty could be associated with something so fundamental was unacceptable on a sort of subliminal level and led to this over commitment to the goal.
+As D. Christopher Kayes noted in his 2006 book Destructive Goal Pursuit: The Mt.
+Everest Disaster, reaching the summit was no longer just a big project outside them that they wanted to achieve…it was their main source of social identity.
+And so, the idea that much uncertainty could be associated with something so fundamental was unacceptable on a sort of subliminal level and led to this over commitment to the goal.
 Thus, destructive goal behavior demonstrates how goal setting can lead organizations down the wrong path.

 British author Oliver Burkeman mentions this in a speech and said “For me I think what that story illustrates are that a lot of the time when we are being very, very driven by very specific goals, we’re not doing something as virtuous as we think.
 We’re actually in flight from uncertainty.
 We’re actually trying to find a way to feel like we know how the future is going to unfold, to exert control over something inherently uncontrollable.”